How the Debt Snowball Method Works

 Advantages and Disadvantages

-• It may not be the most cost-effective method for reducing overall interest paid.
+- There may be more cost-effective methods for reducing overall interest paid.

 Understanding Interest Rates in Debt